We’re taking a step back to look at some of the best cards from the 1978 Topps Baseball set.

 We’ll start with an RC that has to be seen as the most valuable card from the set.
 Featuring Mickey Klutts, Paul Molitor, Alan Trammel, and U.L.
 Washington, the ‘78 Rookie Shortstops collection feature small images of each player on the front.

-Popularly known as the Trammell/Molitor rookie card, it’s renowned for smudging on the front of the card in the area where it says “Rookie Shortstops.”
-It’s almost impossible to find gem mint versions, hence the exceptionally high asking price.
+Popularly known as the Trammell/Molitor rookie card, it’s renowned for smudging on the front of the card where it says “Rookie Shortstops.”
+Finding gem mint versions is almost impossible, hence the exceptionally high asking price.

 1978 Lou Whitaker Topps Rookie 2nd Basemen RC #704